anetatandeta/pdsnd_github/README.md

 My Bike Data Project

 ### Description
-My project focuses on bikeshare data gathered in three cities in U.S. - Chicago, New York City and Washington.
+This project focuses on bikeshare data gathered in three cities in U.S. - Chicago, New York City and Washington.
 It can provide you with some basic calculations based on the filters you give.
 You may choose to filter by city, month and a weekday.
 Enjoy this app!
 Also feel free to contribute to the project to make the user experience even more engaging!